Lafayette Businessman Buswell Pleads Guilty To Charges In Two Separate Cases

 Co-defendants Boyd Barrow, 44, of Canton, Ga.; Thomas William Malone Jr., 45, of Roswell, Ga.; and Drew T. Green, 38, of Roswell, Ga.; pleaded guilty in September 2012 to Count One of the Superceding Indictment, which is to conspiracy to distribute a controlled substance analogue.
 Joshua Espinoza, 49, of Marietta, Ga., pleaded guilty to Count One of the Superceding Indictment in November 2012.
 The remaining co-defendants who did not plead guilty are Alexander Derrick Reece, 40, of Gainesville, Fla.; Daniel James Stanford, 54, of Lafayette, La.; Daniel Paul Francis, 42, of Dawsonville, Ga.; and Barry L. Domingue, 52, of Carencro, La.
 Trial date has been set for March 31, 2014.

-The Drug Enforcement Administration, Federal Bureau of Investigation, Homeland Security Investigations, the Internal Revenue Service, and the Louisiana State Police conducted the investigation.
+The DEA, FBI, Homeland Security Investigations, the IRS, and the Louisiana State Police conducted the investigation.
 Assistant U.S. Attorneys John Luke Walker and J. Collin Sims are prosecuting the case.

 BUSWELL PLEADS GUILTY TO CHARGE IN SCHEME THAT COST INVESTORS MILLIONS